4TUResearchData/department-stats/README.md

 The `department-stats` project facilitates the extraction of departmental data from the 4TU.ResearchData.

+*NOTE: For now, code retrieves dataset from TU/e depositing authors only**

 ## Features

 - **Data Retrieval**: Connects to the djehuty API to fetch up-to-date departmental information.